Omak, Washington: Growth

 In the 1910s, Omak was chosen as the location for a sawmill to expand economic growth.
 Omak Fruit Growers controlled the mill and a nearby orchard processing factory.
 The Biles-Coleman Lumber Company bought out the organization and built a sawmill outside municipal boundaries on the nearby Omak Mountain in 1924.
 A secondary sawmill was constructed in the Omak area.
 The company and their mills were purchased in 1975 by Crown Zellerbach and thus an associated organization—Cavenham Forest Industries—acquired the mills.
 The company ultimately went bankrupt, and in response, employees purchased the mill for 45 million dollars and renamed it Omak Wood Products in an attempt to save their jobs.
 Omak Woods Products' payroll decreased to 480 in the early 1990s and later went bankrupt themselves, along with Quality Veneer, who later owned the property for 19 million dollars until 2000.
 The Confederated Tribes of the Colville Reservation later purchased the mill for 6.6 million dollars, having closed in 2009 because of low demand, ending over 130 jobs.
-As of 2013, there are proposals to reopen the mills during the summer season.
-The mill has since partially burned down in the Cold Springs Fire on September 8, 2020.
+There were proposals in 2013 to reopen the mills during the summer season, but the mill partially burned down in the Cold Springs Fire on September 8, 2020.